xmake-io/xmake-docs/guide/faq.md

+# FAQ (F&Q)

-## How to get verbose command-line arguments info?
+## How to get command-line arguments information?

-Get the help info of the main command.
+Get the help info of the main command:

 ```bash
 $ xmake [-h|--help]
 ```

-Get the help info of the configuration command.
+Get the help info of the configuration command:

 ```bash
 $ xmake f [-h|--help]
 ```

-Get the help info of the given action or plugin command.
+Get the help info of the given action or plugin command:

 ```bash
 $ xmake [action|plugin] [-h|--help]